-- Profits on the Italian portfolio were impacted in 2019 by a prudent decision to write off a tax receivable asset of €9.8m pending the outcome of a decision in the Italian Regional Tax Courts to the treatment of VAT on intra-group charges.
-The positive resolution of this VAT issue with Italian Revenue resulted in a one-off impact of +€9.8m in 2020. - Profits on the Other line of business were impacted by the costs associated with the portfolio transfer of the UK IPB business.
+- In 2019 a prudent decision was made to write off a tax receivable asset of €9.8m pending the outcome of a decision in the Italian Regional Tax Courts to the treatment of VAT on intra-group charges.
+The positive resolution of this VAT issue with Italian Revenue resulted in a one-off impact of +€9.8m in 2020, positively impacting profits on the Italian portfolio in that year. - Profits on the Other line of business were impacted in 2020 by the costs associated with the portfolio transfer of the UK IPB business, which is the main driver of the difference between the two periods.